 How I Got Here

-I always knew I wanted to work in sound.
-For a while that meant acoustics — I seriously looked into it — but the job market pointed me toward computer science instead.
-I'm glad it did.
-My background in CS, particularly in theory, gave me a way of thinking about problems I didn't fully appreciate until I started working on circuits.
-The debugging mindset, the cause and effect, the satisfaction of tracing something back to its root — that was always audio for me first.
-Coding taught me to think that way everywhere else.
+Sound has always fascinated me.
+There was a period where I seriously going to school for acoustics.
+The job market pointed me toward computer science instead.
+My background in CS, particularly in theory, lent me a way to think about problems that has proven to only benefit my work on circuits: the debugging mindset, the cause and effect, the satisfaction of tracing a problem back to its root.
+That was always audio for me first.
+Coding only deepened my process.

 Why Repair